 Horseradish is a perennial plant of the mustard family, sharing lineage with kale, cauliflower, Brussel sprouts, the common radish, wasabi, broccoli, and cabbage.
 It’s cultivated for its thick, fleshy white roots with a sharp, pungent flavor and used as a spice ingredient in sauces and dressings.

 Horseradish is a powerful keeper of human health, especially on winter days.
 (Try to take a sniff when you are congested!)
 Horseradish has been used medicinally for more than 3,000 years.
 It is a natural antibiotic and also filled with nutrients, phytochemicals, and Vitamin C. Horseradish is used as an active ingredient in several western medicines therapies.
 It is central to the Passover Seder plate.
 Horseradish also contains minerals such as phosphorous, calcium, magnesium, and potassium.
 Cooking horseradish can strip it of its nutritional value and potency, so it is best used fresh.

-Now is the time of the year to harvest horseradish, if you happen to grow one in your back yard (but there is always next year), or you can purchase one now at the farmer’s market or in a grocery store.
+Now is the time of the year to harvest horseradish if you happen to grow one in your backyard.
+If not, there is always next year, or you can purchase one now at the farmer’s market or in a grocery store.
 If you grow your own horseradish in the summertime, the leaves are a great addition to cucumber pickling and fermenting, preventing the cucumbers from getting mushy after a while.

 Freshly grated horseradish with apples